aleon1220/kiwiki/readme.md

 - **2020-04-28=** I lost years of work on an Information Technology Wiki.
 This markdown wiki has been started since 2020
 - **2021-04-07=** processing inbox category

-Througout my career, 12+ years (2022) I have been collecting snippets on linux, solaris, C, Java, Docker, Kubernetes, windows and more
+I was born in Colombia and started my career in software engineering | systems engineering | computer science in 2011.
+I realized is useful to collect code snippets for different Operating systems.
+My interest grew to different platforms and tooling such as complex use cases with regex, programming languages, Docker, Kubernetes, etc.

-I used a `.txt` file, then a google docs file which was accidentally deleted from Google drive folder.
+I used a `.txt` file 2012, then a google docs file which was accidentally deleted from Google drive folder 2019.
 After accidentally deleting the folder, I emptied the bin.
 There was no way to recover the file.
-I tried contacting google support to no avail
+I tried contacting google support to no avail.

 > Don't rely on the cloud 100%.
 Have local copies of your digital material
 > work done by [andres.nz](www.andres.nz) A Colombian adopted by Kiwis since 2016